 - What if I’m not sure I have a claim?

 It’s a horrible feeling when you sit on a chair and find yourself sprawled on the floor instead.
 Perhaps the chair was faulty and gave way when you sat on it.
-Perhaps it was damaged and should never have been made available to you.
-Most chair accidents end with an exclamation of ‘The chair broke under me!’, but others can leave lasting effects.
-Accidents involving chairs can happen to anyone – even MPs.
+Alternatively, perhaps it was damaged and should never have been made available to you.
+Most chair accidents can end in a laugh but others can leave lasting effects.
+Accidents involving chairs can happen to anyone.

 Most chair accidents aren’t your fault.
 You expect that a chair will bear your weight when you lower yourself onto it.
-You don’t expect that it will strain your back.
-And you expect that if it is known to have a fault, for example if it is the subject of a recall that it will be removed from use immediately.
+You don’t expect that it will strain your back or even injure you.
+And you expect that if it is known to have a fault, for example, if it is the subject of a recall that it will be removed from use immediately.

 If you’ve been involved in chair accidents resulting in injury – either instantly or chronically – that wasn’t your fault you are entitled to be compensated.
 After all your recovery period may well put you out of pocket with extra hospital visits or lost hours of work.